AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 : An indication associated with a specific Decode target that all subsequent frames for that Decode target will be decodable if the frame containing the indication is decodable.

-Self-defined frame
-: A Frame for which the DTIs, Referred frames, and/or Chain information is present in the packet(s) containing the Frame.

-Switch request
-: A request for the encoder to produce a frame with Switch indication that would allow the endpoint to decode a specified Decode target.

 #### A.3 Media stream requirements